IDEAS Grant Competition

 Foreign Policy Goal Focus: Democracy and Human Rights; Global Health

-Project Summary: Hollins University, a women’s college, will expand its study abroad offerings through the creation of programs in Kenya focused on women’s rights and public health.
+Project Summary: Hollins University, a women’s college, will expand its study abroad offerings through the creation of new programs in Kenya focused on women’s rights and public health.
 These programs will examine comparative health systems between the United States and Kenya and enhance students’ knowledge of women’s health advocacy in both countries.
 This initiative builds upon connections formed through a previous Fulbright Scholar-in-Residence hosted at Hollins from Kenyatta University in Nairobi, Kenya.
 Grant-funded site visits will further enhance this partnership, resulting in the creation of both short-term and semester-long program options.
-Grant funding will also be used to develop and promote these programs, including the creation of a reusable, interdisciplinary study abroad model that incorporates diversity, equity, and inclusion learning outcomes and intercultural competencies.
-Promotional activities will include a targeted marketing plan for recruiting underrepresented students and, after the pilot program concludes, the sharing of program outcomes to academic venues at Hollins University and nationally.
+Grant funding will also be used to develop and promote these programs, including the creation of a reusable, interdisciplinary study abroad model that incorporates intercultural competencies.
+Promotional activities will include a targeted marketing plan for recruiting students who are underrepresented in study abroad, and after the pilot program concludes, the sharing of program outcomes through academic venues at Hollins University and nationally.

 Indiana University – Bloomington, School of Education